auxoncorp/modality-can-plugin/README.md

 * DBC message signals are parsed into attribute key/value pairs.

 * CAN frame-level details (e.g. DLC) are logged with the prefix `event.frame.`.

+* The importer currently supports candump logs produces by the `candump` utility from the `can-utils` package.